autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/cooperation.md

 ## Architecture

-Modules that support RTC use the merged decisions shown in the following architecture instead of their own module decisions.
+Modules that support RTC have the operator decision and cooperation policy in addition to the module decision as shown below.
-These modules provides [cooperation status](../types/autoware_adapi_v1_msgs/msg/CooperationStatus.md) in [velocity factors or steering factors](./planning-factors.md), and can receive the operator decision and cooperation policy.
+These modules use the merged decision instead of module decision when planning vehicle behavior.
 The cooperation policy is used when there is no operator decision and has a default value set by the system settings.
+If the module supports RTC, these information are available in [velocity factors or steering factors](./planning-factors.md) as [cooperation status](../types/autoware_adapi_v1_msgs/msg/CooperationStatus.md) .

 ![cooperation-architecture](./cooperation/architecture.drawio.svg)

-The merged decision is determined from the module decision, operator decision, and cooperation policy.
+## Sequence

+T.B.D.

 ## Decisions